-The process to regulate the organizational activities is known as Controlling.
+The process to regulate organizational activities is known as Controlling.
 It is used to meet the actual performance of expected goals.
 Without a controlling system, the decision or the program will not be implemented properly as expected, though its planning is perfect.

-Controlling as Function of Management
+Controlling as a Function of Management

 Controlling is a Function of Management to track the organizational objectives and goals in great manners while having a check and balance on them.
 Standards are made after measurements in the planning process, which are used for the controlling process.

-There is a variety of steps in controlling process that need to be identified, such as specific areas that should be controlled, establishment of standards in the implementation process, performance analysis, comparison of performance and standards set, etc and if standards don’t meet, then whether to take some action or not (if necessary).
+There is a variety of steps in controlling process that need to be identified, such as specific areas that should be controlled, the establishment of standards in the implementation process, performance analysis, comparison of performance and standards set, etc, and if standards don’t meet, then whether to take some action or not (if necessary).

 Conditions that should be Remember

-04- the last is the cost range of overall control process should be within the acceptable range.
+04- the last is the cost range of the overall control process should be within the acceptable range.

 For distinguishing control systems, timing is one of the most efficient bases as few major control forms are dependent on timing.
-There are various well known controlling system forms that are the best examples to be associated with the timing such as concurrent controls, feed forward controls, and feedback controls.
+There are various well-known controlling system forms that are the best examples to be associated with the timing such as concurrent controls, feed-forward controls, and feedback controls.

-It would be better to call it as an automatically controlled or self-regulating system, which just needs to be put into operation and leave everything on its shoulders, because the rest situation will be automatically controlled by the program.
+It would be better to call it an automatically controlled or self-regulating system, which just needs to be put into operation and leave everything on its shoulders because the rest situation will be automatically controlled by the program.
 It also takes certain corrective actions when needed.